EricMaxwelll/EricMaxwelll/README.md

-- 👋 Hello, people know me as @EricMaxwelll, and I am a Full Stack Developer in Ruby on Rails + React.js.
+- 👋 Hello, people know me as @EricMaxwelll, and I am a Full Stack Developer in Ruby on Rails & MERN Stack.
 I am also a director of some consulting companies in CL/USA